Many digestive problems don’t seem to point to poor gut health at first.

 Bear in mind that an inflamed gut = an inflamed brain = increased risk of depression and dementia.

-Poor gut health can be the root cause of most of the current health problems.
+Poor gut health can be the root cause of most of the current digestive problems.

 Since the immune system revolves around the gut, poor gut health can manifest in different ailments with horrendous symptoms.

 What are the symptoms of poor gut health?

 When the digestive system isn’t working correctly the following symptoms may be present: